 What factors motivate people to move to urban areas?

 How will people live together in the future?

 What impact will urbanization have on the future evolution of our species?
 Will urbanization have more of a positive or negative impact on human well-being and the sustainable development of our species?

-Share of population of different regions living in cities since 10,000 years BC.
+Share of the population of different regions living in cities since 10,000 BC.

 Share of population living in cities and rural areas and forecast by 2050.